Copenhell

 Copenhell is a heavy metal festival held annually at Refshaleøen in Copenhagen, Denmark, since 2010.
 It was one of the first open-air heavy metal festivals in Denmark.

 The festival started in 2010 with two stages, the main stage Helviti and secondary stage Hades.
 The Upcoming Stage was introduced in 2011 for unsigned bands and was renamed Pandæmonium in 2012.
+In 2019 the Pandæmonium stage was upgraded to mid size bands and a new stage called Gehenna was added as the smallest stage.

 By year

 Copenhell 2010

 Copenhell 2010 took place from Friday 11 June to Saturday 12 June.